infinum/js-pipeline/Readme.md

 ### Bootstrap Next.js

-This action is used to install and cache Next.js dependencies specifically for Next.js projects.
+This action is used to install and cache node dependencies specifically for Next.js projects.

 | property | description | required | default |
 | --- | --- | --- | --- |